erichdev/ReactToDo/readme.md

-A simple React timer app
+A simple React To Do app